Highlights of the FAA’s Drone Advisory Committee meeting

 • Unmanned Aircraft System Traffic Management (UTM) – Jay Merkle, Executive Director of the FAA’s UAS Integration Office, said that a third version of the UTM concept of operations should be published around Q2 of 2021.

-• Low altitude pilots and for Drones – The FAA issued a request for information last March to get ideas of how pilots flying at low altitudes might be able to use Remote ID for Drones, that requires drones to communicate the locations, directions, id, and more during flight, to improve situational awareness and reduce the risk of collisions.
-The response was ‘very robust', but the FAA felt that it might have missed the mark and now asks the DAC for a second opportunity to do so.
+• Low altitude pilots and Remote ID for Drones – The FAA issued a request for information last March to get ideas of how pilots flying at low altitudes might be able to use Remote ID for Drones, that requires drones to communicate the locations, directions, id, and more during flight, to improve situational awareness and reduce the risk of collisions.
+The response was ‘very robust’, but the FAA felt that it might have missed the mark and now asks the DAC for a second opportunity to do so.
 Some people expressed concerns about having yet another instrument in the cockpit for pilots to pay attention to, instead of looking outside and focusing on flying safely.

 • Remote ID for Drones rule is still on track for finalization by the end of this year.